 What is a 20ft Container Kitchen?

-A 20ft container kitchen—or 20ft shipping container kitchen, 20 ft portable kitchen unit—is a compact cooking space built inside a standard 20-foot shipping container.
-With dimensions of approximately 5.9 × 2.3 × 2.3 meters, it provides just enough room to fit essential kitchen equipment while staying easy to transport and install.
-You can think of it as a mobile commercial kitchen that’s ready to serve almost anywhere—just roll it in, hook it up, and get cooking.
-These kitchens are widely used for food prep stations, mobile cafés, ghost kitchens, and event-based food service
+A 20ft container kitchen, also known as a 20ft shipping container kitchen or portable kitchen unit, is a compact cooking space built inside a standard 20-foot shipping container.
+With dimensions of approximately 5.9m × 2.3m × 2.3m, it offers enough room to fit essential commercial kitchen equipment while remaining easy to transport, install, and relocate.

 Why Choose a 20ft Container Kitchen?